-(full name of patient/client) Birthdate of month/day/year (address) naving received services from (facility or person possessing information) hereby consent to disclosure or transmittal from my clinical record of the following to(name and solely for the following purposes: address of person to receive information) o exceed 90 days from the date of this document. this day of 20 Witness to Signature Signature of Patient or Representative Address Relationship if other than Patient Address me period of (not to exceed one year), while receiving ongo written request to: AM AWARE that I may cancel my consent before completion of services before completion of service written request to: (name of positive states of the control of th AM AWARE that I may cancel my consent before completion of services l written request to: (name of positions to Signature Client Obtained Copy DECISION TO RELEASE INFORMATION The following information is to be released: I have examined the information listed above.
-An released.
-Any information which is being withher AM AWARE that I may cancel my consent before completion of services lerson/facility releasing information)
+I, Birthdate

+(full name of patient/client)

+(address)

+having received services from (facility or person possessing information)

+hereby consent to disclosure or transmittal f from my clinical record of the following

+to

+solely for the following purposes: and address of person to receive information)

+period not to exceed 90 days from the date of this document.

+Dated at this day of 20

+Witness to Signature Signature of Patient or Representativ re

+Address Relationship if other than Patient

+Address

+for a time period of person/agency named.
+I AM AWARE that I m g disclosure and transmittal or exchange of information to the person of (not to exceed one year), while receiving ongoing canay cancel my consent before completion of services by written requ are or treatment from

+(name of person/facility releasing information)

+Witness to Signature □ Client Obtained Copy DECISION TO RELEASE INFORMATION The following information is to be released: Signature of Patient/Client or Legal ( uardian

+information which is being withheld pursuan e.
+An initialed line through an item identifies information which is nnt to Section 15(3) of the Mental Health Services Regulations is being sure is to be made directly to the patient):

+Data

+Date:(month/day/year) Signature -

+Position -